breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 One issue with this formulation is we must rely on a loss over $$S_t$$, which is often too sparse and generalizes poorly.
 It may be the case that many interesting program synthesis problems have [optimal substructure](https://en.wikipedia.org/wiki/Optimal_substructure), so we should be making "progress" towards a goal state, and can define a loss over intermediate states.
 This needs to be explored in more depth.

 Some, including [Gaunt et al., (2016)](https://arxiv.org/pdf/1608.04428.pdf), have shown gradient is not very effective, as the space of boolean circuits is littered with islands which have zero gradient.
-Their representation is also relative complex -- effectively, they are trying to learn a recursively enumerable language using something like a [Neural Turing Machine](https://arxiv.org/pdf/1410.5401.pdf) (Graves et al., 2014).
+However their representation is also relatively complex -- effectively, they are trying to learn a recursively enumerable language using something like a [Neural Turing Machine](https://arxiv.org/pdf/1410.5401.pdf) (Graves et al., 2014).

 More recent work, including that of [Lample et al., (2019)](https://arxiv.org/pdf/1912.01412.pdf), have demonstrated Transformers are capable of learning programs which belong to the class of context-free languages.
-This space is often much more tractable to search and generate synthetic training data, and appears to be well within the reach of modern language models.
+This space is often much more tractable to search through and generate synthetic training data.
+Furthermore, this ability appears to be well within the reach of modern language models, such as [pointer networks](https://arxiv.org/abs/1506.03134) and [transformers](https://arxiv.org/pdf/1706.03762.pdf).

 <center><img src="https://raw.githubusercontent.com/quark0/darts/master/img/darts.png" width="60%"/></center>